Amazon Fire TV Stick 4K vs. 3rd Gen

 |Picture Quality||Up to 4K Ultra HD with support for HDR, HDR 10, HDR10+, HLG, Dolby Vision||Up to 1080p Full HD with support for HDR, HDR 10, HDR10+, HLG|

-|Remote||Alexa Voice Remote||Alexa Voice Remote with TV controls|
+|Remote||Alexa Voice Remote with TV controls||Alexa Voice Remote with TV controls|

-Those who just want to turn a dumb TV into a smart one will be better off with keeping Amazon's third-generation Fire TV Stick.
+Those who just want to turn a dumb TV into a smart one will be better off keeping Amazon's third-generation Fire TV Stick.
 You still get an Alexa Voice Remote, which can double as your television's remote, along with access to all of the same applications and services when compared to the Fire TV Stick 4K.
-The latest version Alexa Voice Remote also includes shortcut buttons to your favorite streaming services.
+The latest version of the Alexa Voice Remote also includes shortcut buttons to your favorite streaming services.

 Meanwhile, if you're somebody who wants to enjoy their videos in the best quality possible, the Fire TV Stick 4Kis the way to go.
 There is more RAM under the hood, which will provide slightly better speeds when trying to load apps and videos.
 Plus, there's also support for various HDR certifications to go along with Dolby Vision and Dolby Audio.
 Truth be told, both of these are great, but there's a reason why the Fire TV Stick 4K is the best Fire TV Stick on the market.

 This is the one to get